Can You Wear a Belly Wrap After a C-Section? A Doula's Honest Answer

 When is it safe to start wrapping after a C-section?

-Most surgeons clear gentle binding around 5–7 days post-op, once the incision is closed and there are no signs of infection.
-The 2025 binder meta-analysis showed pain reduction was strongest at the 6-, 12-, 24-, and 48-hour marks — meaning some hospitals begin gentle binding within hours of surgery using a hospital-issue binder.¹ Always confirm with your provider before switching to a longer-term wrap.
+The 2025 binder meta-analysis showed pain reduction was strongest at the 6, 12, 24, and 48-hour marks.
+This means some hospitals begin gentle binding within hours of surgery using a hospital-issue binder.¹ Always confirm with your provider before switching to a longer-term wrap.

-Real questions, from real C-section moms:
+Real questions from real C-section moms:

 "I'm 3 weeks postpartum after a C-section and the Velcro already has stopped working and the straps pop off." — Amazon review